Ungvi/learning-vue/save-money/README.md

 1. Import and use axious
 2. Find a free api endpoint and retrieve some data
 3. Send it to products and list it

+Next steps:

+4. Create a constant file called endpoints.
+Folder structure should be: constants/endpooints.ts

+Create an array, with a string endpoint (for now, more to come).

+Instead of manually putting the endpoint into the axios function, let's use the constant file for that.

+5. Add at least 2-3 endpoints to the endpoint array and try to call each endpoint every 10 seconds.
+You will need to loop thru the array and use either interval, or setTimeout to wait the 10 seconds.
+We don't want to spam the system, so we have to make sure we don't make unlimited endpoint calls to the api.
+This is considered done, when you see in the network tab, the 10 seconds between the calls